 Table of contents:

-On top of that, 20% of buyers still take more than 12 months to make a purchase despite 53% of marketers pouring at least half their budget on lead generation.
-LinkedIn as a social platform for professionals is based on mutual trust, which means that reaching out to other users outside your network with a spontaneous LinkedIn connection request message may be met with hesitation or ignored altogether.
+On top of that, 20% of buyers still take more than 12 months to purchase 53% of marketers pour at least half their budget on lead generation.
+LinkedIn as a social platform for professionals is based on mutual trust, meaning reaching out to other users outside your network with a spontaneous LinkedIn connection request message may be met with hesitation or ignored altogether.

 If you’re tired of draining your efforts on one-way street messages, we have some good news for you – it’s not all doom and gloom on LinkedIn.
 In this article, we’ve broken down a few ways to increase your chances for a positive response when reaching out to other users.

 A LinkedIn connection message is a private message sent to a potential connection on LinkedIn with the intent of making initial contact.

 A connection message should not be confused with a normal InMail, a LinkedIn premium feature that allows you to send a message directly to someone not yet on your LinkedIn network.